 Best Tomatoes for Sauce

-Spring is in the air, and while for most this means a break from the harsh winter weather, for us at Consiglio’s spring means that tomato season is coming up fast!
+It's canning season, and while for most this means a break from the harsh winter weather, for us at Consiglio’s this means that tomato season is finally here!

 A sauce can only be as good as its core ingredients - and the type and quality of the tomatoes you use can be the difference between a good sauce and a heavenly, rich sauce just like nonna’s.
 Here at Consiglio’s we live and breath tomatoes, and this week we cover the best to use for your sauce-making and canning!